 The advice, if followed, has the benefit of protecting the trustee or RE from claims of breach of trust and entitles them to rely on their indemnification from the assets of the trust associated with following the advice.

 The ability to seek judicial advice is a valuable protective mechanism which should be considered as part of a trustee’s risk mitigation strategy in any decision, particularly if the action is significant or potentially contentious.
-Here, Siobhan Luck and Sarah Sherman explain.
+Here, lawyer Sarah Sherman explains.

 Common circumstances where a trustee may elect to seek judicial advice include where the trustee—